 Most leasehold conveyancing experts should be able to deal with a lease extension. if you are obtaining a mortgage then your lender may insist that the lease be extended before competition.
 Chelsea Building Society have specific requirements as set out in the UK Finance Lenders’ Handbook in relation to minimum unexpired lease terms.
 As of 19/7/2019 the requirements read as follows :

 We are due to move home in August.
 Will my conveyancing solicitor liaise with the removal company on the day of completion.
 Incidentally, can you put forward a removal company in Downend.
 Conveyancing firm was found before I stumbled across your website.

 On the afternoon of completion you will need to collect the house keys from your estate agent but this should only happen once the sellers solicitors confirm to the agent that they acknowledge receipt of the completion payment and the keys can be released.
 After that you should tell the removal company that they can start moving you in.
 As a matter of policy we do not recommend a particular removal company but can assist you in locating a conveyancing in Downend or a lawyer with expertise in conveyancing in Downend.

-Is it the case that all Downend solicitors on the Virgin Money conveyancing panel are regulated by the SRA?
+Is it the case that all Downend CQS (Conveyancing Quality Scheme) solicitors are on the Barclays conveyancing panel?